UML Use Case Diagram

 2. UML Diagrams

-Picture those real-life scaled models of various vast architectures such as a mall or a housing society spread across acres, placed inside nice shiny glass boxes at the reception of the structure.
-Isn’t it easy to understand the complete structure when it has been modeled as-a-whole before your eyes?
+Picture those real-life scaled models of various vast architectures, such as a mall or a housing society spread across acres, placed inside nice shiny glass boxes at the reception of the structure.
+Isn’t it easy to understand the complete structure when modeled as a whole before your eyes?

-Well, UML Diagrams are software what those scaled models are to the actual structure.
+UML Diagrams are software that those scaled models are to the actual structure.
 A complete representation of the whole system or a part of it, with the help of diagrams.
 There are various diagrams serving various purposes.
 Some examples are:

 - Class diagram: Focuses more on the blueprint.